-1. Activities and Land Use a.)
-This AOC is restricted from residential land use.
-Has residential use occurred? b.)
-Groundwater use or extraction of groundwater located at or underlying the WBG AOC or any portion thereof is prohibited, except for the following: The installation, development, purging, and sampling of new or existing monitoring wells in accordance with the most recent Facility-Wide Sampling and Analysis Plan (FWSAP) as part of the AOC-specific IRP, the Facility-Wide Ground Water Monitoring Program Plan (FGWMPP), or the Facility-Wide Groundwater Remedial Investigation.
-The modification of existing wells, if necessary, to allow for construction on the range.
-The abandonment and replacement of monitoring wells damaged by activities or removed for construction, and abandonment of wells no longer utilized as part of IRP or FGWMPP activities, in accordance with Ohio EPA guidance, the most recent FWSAP, and applicable Ohio Administrative Code requirements. we any groundwater activities been conducted and, if yes, are they within the established control rameters?
+1. Activities and Land Use a.) b.)
+Groundwater use or extraction of groundwater located at or underlying the WBG AOC or any portion thereof is prohibited, except for the following: • The installation, development, purging, and sampling of new or existing monitoring wells in accordance with the most recent Facility-Wide Sampling and Analysis Plan (FWSAP) as part of the AOC-specific IRP, the Facility-Wide Ground Water Monitoring Program Plan (FGWMPP), or the Facility-Wide Groundwater Remedial Investigation. • The modification of existing wells, if necessary, to allow for construction on the range. • The abandonment and replacement of monitoring wells damaged by activities or removed for construction, and abandonment of wells no longer utilized as part of IRP or FGWMPP activities, in accordance with Ohio EPA guidance, the most recent FWSAP, and applicable Ohio Administrative Code requirements.
+Ha ve any groundwater activities been conducted and, if yes, are they within the established control pai rameters?